Low Risk Vanguard Retirement Portfolio

 - Vanguard Total Bond Market Index (MUTF:VBMFX)

 This portfolio was simulated with the Portfolio Visualizer application.
-VBMFX is used as the "absolute momentum asset," while VFITX is used as the "out-of-market asset."
+VBMFX is used as the "absolute momentum asset" while VFITX is used as the "out-of-market asset."

 Here is a list of parameter values used in the simulation: